 Are you still lacking upgrade materials?
 Read about the Best Mining Spots in Lost Ark and learn how to farm faster.

 This is where Tier 2 Islands come in.
-These islands often entail a multi-part quest, making you travel to multiple areas, and thus, are time-consuming.
-Tier 2 islands can be identified on the World Map by their higher recommended item level (Tier 1 islands will have either 260 or 350 item level, while Tier 2 islands will require you to be 470+ item level to visit).
+These islands often entail a multi-part quest, making you travel to multiple areas and, thus, are time-consuming.
+Tier 2 islands can be identified on the World Map by their higher recommended item level (Tier 1 islands will have either 260 or 350 item levels, while Tier 2 islands will require you to have 470+ item levels to visit).

 Since Tier 2 islands reward you with high-level gear and honing materials to upgrade your gearing score, their rewards scale with respect to your current item level.

 For this reason, we won’t list the rewards for Tier 2 Lost Ark Islands, as it will be different for varying item levels.
 Rather, we present to you the best eight Tier 2 Islands to visit to get you started on your gearing-up journey.

 1. Aiwana Island

 To embark on Aiwana Island’s quest, you first need to travel to the business district in Stern City.
 There, you will find a purple quest named ‘The Perfect Getaway ’.
 Undertaking this quest will have you traveling to Peyto Island, from which you can then set sail towards Aiwana Island.

 Once you arrive at Aiwana Island, you’ll see a quest right ahead of you.
 Complete this task, but don’t get on your ship just yet, as there is a hidden quest here.
 Return to the area where you undertook the first quest, walk Westwards, and you’ll find a small crowd circling a wooden box.
 Interacting with this box will give you another quest to complete.

 Once done here, the island will be marked as complete, and you’ll receive your Island Token, along with your high-level items.